-This is a zoomed in view showing signals of varying hop counts and filtered to signal strengths of greater than or equal to zero dBu (with a 1 ohm system) from the example above.
+This is a zoomed in view showing signals of varying hop counts and filtered to field strengths of greater than or equal to zero $dB\mu V/m$ (with a 50 ohm system) from the example above.

-The closer the rays are to each other, the more focused the signals (and hence signal strength) becomes.
+The closer the rays are to each other, the more focused the signals (and hence the field strength) becomes.
 This shows a clear enhancement in ray density near the skip zone, as well as an isolated "island" patch of enhanced density in south-central Montana.
 If we zoom in further, we get the following.

 At this even deeper level of detail, you can see not only the area of signal focusing associated with the skip zone, but another interesting line of focusing that occurs from southwestern Montana through northern to north-central Oregon.
-Enhanced signal strength and/or improved signal stability could be expected in those areas, at least for the snapshot in time that this ray-tracing session is valid for.
+Enhanced field strength and/or improved signal stability could be expected in those areas, at least for the snapshot in time that this ray-tracing session is valid for.